 Will spider mites spread to nearby plants?

 Yep!!
 Unfortunately, spider mites are one of the most efficient houseplant pests at spreading from plant to plant.
 They can utilize webbing to travel to a new plant, simply crawling (if plants are touching), or even a small breeze.
-I remember reading somewhere that spider mites can blow in through an open window even.
+I remember reading somewhere that spider mites can even blow in through an open window.

 Note: The Amazon links in this post are affiliate links, which means that if you purchase using this link I might get a small percentage of the purchase.
 It is no additional cost to you to do this.
 I only link to products that I use and love.